MarcinLoj/Jira-time-logger/readme.md

 > USER\_EMAIL is JIRA account e-mail

 After that, you have to provide list of issues where you want to log your work time, in the /worklogdoc/timeloglist.txt file, in format listed below:
+`format must be the same as listed in example`

 > ticketName, startTimeOfWork - endTimeOfWork, dateOfWorkOnTask (DD-MM)